If you could travel anywhere in the world, where would it be?

 What’s special about Kauai: One of the more relaxed and secluded Hawaiian Islands, Kauai is popular for its beaches and natural landscape.
 Outdoor lovers flock to the island to hike its rugged terrain, snorkel its underwater reefs, witness its natural wonders and completely check out from the real world.
 But all of that carries quite the cost for a family of four at $5,500 and up for hotel and airfare.

 Where to go instead: Sanibel on Florida’s west coast is a small barrier island that offers beautiful Gulf of Mexico sunsets, shell-strewn beaches, bike trails and hiking paths, the J.N.
 “Ding” Darling National Wildlife Refuge and casual restaurants serving up delicious locally caught seafood.
-There are no chain restaurants or big box stores here but you will make the acquaintance of dolphins and manatees, rosette spoonbills and great blue herons.
+There are no chain restaurants or big box stores here but you will make the acquaintance of dolphins and manatees, roseate spoonbills and great blue herons.
 Shelling is world class here.
 Expect to find sand dollars, lightning whelks and sometimes even the elusive junonia.
-(Note: While Hurricane Irma did brush by Sanibel in September 2017, the area did not suffer the significant damage other Florida destinations did.)
+(Note: While Hurricanes Irma (September 2017) and Michael (October 2018) did brush by Sanibel, the area did not suffer the significant damage other Florida destinations did.)

 Accommodations range from Old Florida beach cottages to ocean-side condos and inns.
 Sanibel Island is simply a slice of paradise and will cost less than half of what a trip to Kauai would cost.
 Fly into Southwest Florida International Airport in Fort Myers and then use your NEA discounts to rent a car and drive 45 minutes to Sanibel Causeway.